kaiosilveira/test-driven-development/README.md

 **Write a test**

-the test for this function would be
+the test for this function would be something like this:

 ```javascript
 describe('sum', () => {